 I’m not at risk of HIV

-More frequent testing (3-6 monthly) is recommended for guys who have:
+More frequent HIV testing and STI screening (3-6 monthly) is recommended for guys who have:

 - any unprotected anal sex